maybal9/WikiScraper/README.md

 # WikiScraper
-given a term, search it in wikipedia internal links.
+a simple wiki scraper, extracts sentences from random wiki articles, in English